barnettjw/barnettjw.github.io/about.md

 permalink: /about/
 ---

-This site includes my notes about HTML, CSS, JavaScript, UX and design in gernal
+This site includes my notes about HTML, CSS, JavaScript, UX and design in general